jhalterman/sarge/README.md

 ## Usage

-Sarge handles failures according to a `Plan` which takes a failure and directs Sarge to do something with it.
+Sarge handles failures according to a `Plan` which takes an exception and directs Sarge to do something with it.
 Creating a `Plan` is straightforward:

     Plan plan = Plans
       .retryOn(TimeoutException.class, 5, Duration.mins(1))